How much does a pet portrait cost? How do I pay?

 Are 12" x 12" and 11" x 14" canvases the only sizes you work with, or may I request something larger?

 Larger sizes are no problem at all!
-Name the size you had in mind, and I'll be happy to give you an estimate for the cost of the piece.
-Much larger and more complex pieces require a non-refundable down payment, which will be a small percentage of the total cost of the painting.
-Full payment is due when the painting is finished and the patron is completely satisfied with the work.
+Name the size you had in mind in the Pet Portrait Order Form, and I'll be happy to give you an estimate for the cost of the piece.

 How much would a portrait featuring multiple pets cost?

-I charge $50.oo for each additional pet you would like to appear on the same canvas.
-Usually I can easily fit two pets onto the 12" x 12" or 11" x 14", bringing the total cost to $210 ($160 for the standard size portrait, plus $50 for the extra critter).
+I charge $50.oo for each additional pet (or human) you would like to appear on the same canvas.
+Usually I can easily fit two pets onto the 12" x 12" or 11" x 14", bringing the total cost to $315 ($265 for the standard size portrait, plus $50 for the extra critter).
 Sometimes however, a portrait with multiple pets needs to be painted on a larger canvas, in which case we can discuss your options for sizes and then go over how much extra it would cost for the size you're interested in.

 How do I choose a photograph for the painting?
 Can you change/eliminate/or add certain things that appear in the photograph I choose?
 How should I send it to you?

-Clarity is the most important quality that I look for in a photograph.
-It is very difficult to work from images that are blurry, or that obscure important features of your pet.
-If you are able to come up with a photo that truly captures the personality of your pet, I can project that in your portrait.
+Photos that are shot at eye-level with your pet, are the best kinds of photos to use for a pet portrait.
+The clarity of the photograph is also an important element, since it is very difficult to work from images that are blurry, or that obscure important features of your pet.
 If you've found a photograph that is almost perfect, but not quite right in certain aspects, we can discuss ways to change posture, add toys or collars, eliminate backgrounds, etc. I am able to combine features from several photographs into the portrait for you, if necessary.
-You can send your digital image(s) and any correspondence to my email at firstname.lastname@example.org.
+You can upload your digital image(s) and any correspondence via the Pet Portrait Order Form, or send to my email at email@example.com.

 How long does a pet portrait take to finish and will I get to see it in progress?
 May I suggest changes?

-There can be different circumstances surrounding each portrait, but the average smaller portrait usually takes 4-6 weeks to complete.
+There can be different circumstances surrounding each portrait, but a 12" x 12" or 11" x 14" portrait usually takes around 4 weeks to complete.
 Larger or more complex pet portraits may take a little longer.
 I will email progress pictures of your painting, and will ask for your feedback, suggestions, and thoughts.
 I want to make sure it is everything you had in mind, so please don't be at all shy about sharing your observations!